 Click the links in the summaries below for more info and images.

 I Had an Interesting French Artist to See Me This Summer: Emily Carr and Wolfgang Paalen in British Columbia - Vancouver Art Gallery, July 1 to November 13, 2016; organized by Vancouver Art Gallery and curated by Colin Browne.
-Description from the website: “This first pairing of the Modernist painters Wolfgang Paalen (1905–1959) and Emily Carr (1871–1945) will tell the story of how the artists met in Victoria, British Columbia, in 1939, and how the creative vision of each expanded in reaction to the majestic landscape of British Columbia and the monumental art of the Northwest Coast First Nations.”
+Excerpt from the gallery website: “This first pairing of the Modernist painters Wolfgang Paalen (1905–1959) and Emily Carr (1871–1945) will tell the story of how the artists met in Victoria, British Columbia, in 1939, and how the creative vision of each expanded in reaction to the majestic landscape of British Columbia and the monumental art of the Northwest Coast First Nations.”

 Image: Wolfgang Paalen, Messengers from the Three Poles, 1949.
 Gordon Onslow Ford Collection, Lucid Art Foundation